 Bifidobacterium Infantis

-Bifidobacterium Infantis is one of the most common microorganisms in the body of breastfed infants, as this bacterium is passed on to the newborn primarily via breast milk.
+Bifidobacterium infantis is one of the most common microorganisms in the body of breastfed infants, as this bacterium is primarily passed on to the newborn via breast milk.

-Now you're probably thinking: That sounds like Bifidobacterium Infantis is only important for newborns, right?
-No, it's not.
-This strain of bacteria also supports digestion and general intestinal function in adulthood.
-Studies show that these bacteria help with digestive problems such as diarrhea, constipation and flatulence, and can also relieve symptoms of irritable bowel syndrome .
+Now you're probably thinking: That sounds like Bifidobacterium infantis is only important for newborns, right?
+No, it isn't.This strain of bacteria also supports digestion and overall bowel function in adulthood.
+Studies show that these bacteria help with digestive problems such as diarrhea, constipation, and bloating, as well as symptoms of...
+Irritable bowel syndrome can alleviate.

 Where are bifidobacteria found?